spectrocloud/librarium/content/docs/06-integrations/00-antrea-cni.md

 If routing problems occur or some hosts cannot communicate outside their subnet, this indicates overlapping IP addresses or conflicting CIDR IPs.

 Ensure you have provided a non-overlapping IP address for your pod network in Palette's Kubernetes manifest using the ``podCIDR`` parameter.
-The CIDER IP specified with the ``podCIDR`` parameter in the Kubernetes manifest always takes precedence.
+The CIDR IP specified with the ``podCIDR`` parameter in the Kubernetes manifest always takes precedence.

 If you wish to use Antrea CIDRs and have deployed a cluster using Palette, ensure that you have done the following:

-- Removed any value for ``podCIDR`` in the Kubernetes manifest.
+- Removed any value for ``podCIDR`` and ``serviceCIDR`` in the Kubernetes manifest.
 - Provided a non-overlapping IP address for your pod network.

 <br />